 Tool #3 – The Hemingway Editor/App

 Hemingway Editor is another tool to help you write great blog posts.
-The company’s mission is to make your writing “bold and clear”.
-You can use it for free by typing directly into the website or purchase the desktop app for a one-time fee of $19.99.
+The company’s mission is to make your writing “bold and clear.”
+You can use it for free by typing directly into the website or purchasing the desktop app for a one-time fee of $19.99.

 At the top, Hemingway Editor will give your text a Readability and Grade Level Score.
 Readability means how easy your text is to read.
 Did you know your posts should be written at a 5th-grade level?

 Hemingway Editor also identifies sentences that are hard to read, passive voice, and adverbs.
-All of which are “no-nos” when your goal is to write crisp, clear, simple text.
+These are “no-nos” when you aim to write crisp, clear, simple text.

 Tool #4 – Yoast SEO WordPress Plugin

 The Yoast SEO plugin is focused on making your text easy to read and search engine friendly.
 It won’t point out misspelled words or punctuation errors.
-It will evaluate whether your text is easy to read and the sentences are a good length.
-Like Hemingway, it will tell you whether you are using passive voice too much.
+It will evaluate whether your text is easy to read and whether the sentences are a good length.
+Like Hemingway, it will tell you whether you use passive voice too much.

-A couple of unique features of Yoast SEO is that it tells you whether you need more transition words and will provide a link to examples of transition words.
-It will also recommend breaking up your large text paragraphs with subheadings to improve readability.
+A couple of unique features of Yoast SEO are that it tells you whether you need more transition words and will provide a link to examples of transition words.
+It also recommends breaking up large text paragraphs with subheadings to improve readability.

 Blog post articles are a great way to interact with your visitor and offer value to them.
 Many of my Website Creation Workshop students have found me through a blog post I wrote.

 Remember, the goal of a blog post is to provide helpful information to your visitor and develop a relationship with them.
-Help your blog readers out by writing text that is clear and concise text.
+Help your blog readers out by writing clear and concise text.
 Create posts that are simple and easy to read.